From Idea to Icon: The Phenomenal Rise of Drop Stop "todaY," of Innovation

 1. What is Drop Stop?

-Drop Stop is a car seat gap filler that prevents items from falling between your seat and center console although driving.
+Drop Stop is a car seat gap filler that prevents items from falling between your seat and center console while driving.

 2. Did Drop Stop get a deal on Shark Tank?